X8Future/Assetto-Hub-bot/README.md

 # ⚙️ Configuration
-## Make sure to check wherever there is a # to see what it says, most of the time it will be telling you information you need to fill out
+## Make sure to check wherever there is a # to see what it says.
+Most of the time, it will be telling you information you need to fill out
 In the .env
 ```
 DISCORD_TOKEN= Your Bot Token from the discord developer dashboard